awsdocs/aws-config-developer-guide/doc_source/customresources.md

 ## Step 1: Setup Your Development Environment<a name="customresources-setupdevenvironment"></a>

 Install and configure AWS CloudFormation AWS CLI\.
 The AWS CLI allows you to model and register your custom resources\.
-For more information, see [Setting Up Your Environment for Developing Resource Providers](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-type-setup.html)\.
+For more information, see [Custom Resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) and [What Is the CloudFormation Command Line Interface?](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cloudformation-cli.html)\.

 ## Step 2: Model Your Resource<a name="customresources-modelresource"></a>